 Admiral Learner Driver Insurance allows learner drivers to get insured on a friend or family member’s car without affecting their No Claims Bonus.

-The insurance works in addition to any cover already in place on the car and you can choose a seven, 30, 60 or 90-day policy term.
+The insurance works in addition to any cover already in place on the car and you can choose instant cover from two hours to 90 days.

 As a learner driver, you would need to be accompanied by a full licence holder aged 21 or over who has held their full UK licence for three years or longer at all times and the cover finishes as soon as the hard part’s done and you’ve passed your test.

 Don’t worry, this isn’t like dual insurance and the main insurance policy of the car doesn’t have to be with Admiral, so you won’t have to cancel your existing policy.

 While a learner driver is taking lessons and looking for every available opportunity to practice driving, the option to become a named driver on an existing policy may be discussed, but what does that mean exactly?